 At 26-18, the Celtics seemed headed for another season of modest improvement, but not necessarily a lot more.

-True, they had been without the services of Al Horford and Isaiah Thomas in a number of those losses, but teams like Cleveland and Toronto had been without one or more of their key starters for a substantial stretch of games too.
+True, they had been without the services of Al Horford and Isaiah Thomas in a number of losses.
+Then again, teams like Cleveland and Toronto had been without one or more key starters for a substantial stretch.

 Coming off three straight losses (including home losses to the Knicks and the Trail Blazers), the Celtics loss to the Wizards made things seem, well…. a little dark.

-And with Bradley likely to miss at least another month — as fans fretted every day about “what does sometime in April mean?” — things could have gone south fast.
+Bradley was likely to miss at least another month.
+Fans fretted, “what does sometime in April mean?”
+Things could have gone south fast.

 “At least there was Jaylen Brown,” another redditor wrote, hopefully.

 Indeed, Brown’s season was about to get a jump start, and so was Boston’s.